Needing a horseradish substitute? Allergic to horseradish? I have the six best horseradish substitutes that help you in any pinch.

 6. Black Radish

 Sharing looks with beetroot, black radishes have a white center.
-Even though it makes for a great substitute, getting the right spice level is tricky, given that the heat is packed in black radish’s skin.
-Grating black radish will offer the closest heat level but will be a darker color than you might be expecting.
+Even though it is a great substitute, getting the right spice level is tricky, given that the heat is packed in black radish’s skin.
+Grating black radish will offer the closest heat level but will be darker than you might expect.

 Frequently Asked Questions